Programa de Pós-Graduação em Materiais

 • Thermal Analysis (4 credits)

-• Two credits in Seminars in Engineering and Materials Science.
+• 2 (two) credits in Seminars in Engineering and Materials Science.

 Excess credits in mandatory courses can be counted as elective credits.
 In addition, an English proficiency exam, aimed at reading and understanding texts, is also mandatory.